StoneRaptor5870/E-commerce-Website/README.txt

 ____________________________________________SETUP_________________________________________________________________________________________
 1.)
 Start the WAMP server.
 2.)
-Open the phpMyAdmin and create a database "lifestylestore".
+Open the phpMyAdmin and create a database "ecommerce".
 3.)
-Import the lifestylestore.sql file present in the zip folder.
+Import the ecommerce.sql file.
 4.)
 Open the htdocs folder in the xampp folder.
-Copy paste the folder lifestylestore.
+Copy paste the folder ecommerce.
 5.)
-Open the browser (chrome), type localhost/lifestylestore and you should see the index page of the website.
+Open the browser (chrome), type localhost/ecommerce and you should see the index page of the website.

 *******************************************************************************************************************************************